MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb-installation.md

 The following example .inf file shows WinUSB installation for most USB devices with some modifications, such as changing **USB_Install** in section names to an appropriate *DDInstall* value.
 You should also change the version, manufacturer, and model sections as necessary.
 For example, provide an appropriate manufacture's name, the name of your signed catalog file, the correct device class, and the vendor identifier (VID) and product identifier (PID) for the device.
 For info on creating a catalog file, see [Creating a Catalog File for Test-Signing a Driver Package](../install/creating-a-catalog-file-for-test-signing-a-driver-package.md).

-Also notice that the setup class is set to "USBDevice".
-Vendors can use the "USBDevice" setup class for devices that do not belong to another class and are not USB host controllers or hubs.
+Also notice that the setup class is set to *USBDevice*.
+Vendors can use the *USBDevice* setup class for devices that don't belong to another class and aren't USB host controllers or hubs.

-If you are installing WinUSB as the function driver for one of the functions in a USB composite device, you must provide the hardware ID that is associated with the function, in the INF.
+If you're installing WinUSB as the function driver for one of the functions in a USB composite device, you must provide the hardware ID that is associated with the function, in the INF.
 You can obtain the hardware ID for the function from the properties of the devnode in **Device Manager**.
-The hardware ID string format is "USB\\VID_vvvv&PID_pppp".
+The hardware ID string format is `USB\VID_vvvv&PID_pppp`.

 The following INF installs WinUSB as the OSR USB FX2 board's function driver on an x64-based system.